Adeline Gray: Endorsements

 Gray is the first female wrestler to have her own signature shoe.
 The ASICS Aggressor 3 L.E.
-Adeline Gray wrestling shoe is a special edition signature shoe designed by Adeline.
+Adeline Gray wrestling shoe, a special edition signature shoe designed by Gray.

 Personal life

 Outside of competing, and while women's wrestling was created to combat sexism and receives an extraordinary amount of support from the institution of wrestling, Gray has been wrestling the bigger issues of sexism, and promoting equal recognition and participation on the elite levels, including Olympic and collegiate level wrestling.